 These tasks can get in the way of selling and distract salespeople from actually closing deals.

 Additionally, a significant amount of their time goes into looking for relevant information to personalize customer interactions.
-This time can be conserved with the implementation of the best CRM software that stores all important information in one place so that sales representatives can find it easily.
+This time can be conserved with the implementation of the cloud based CRM for small business that stores all important information in one place so that sales representatives can find it easily.

 Furthermore, a CRM system can perform various tasks that save time.
 This could include scheduling meetings, generating follow-up reminders, or automatically capturing contact data.

-You can use a CRM as a time management software as well to find out low-impact tasks take up more time and eliminate them if they are not working for your business.
+You can use a CRM as a time management software as well to find out low-impact tasks that take up more time and eliminate them if they are not working for your business.

 Prioritization becomes a whole lot easier with a sales productivity tool!